ddd-crew/ddd-familiarity-assessment/README.md

 TODO

-How do you assess yourself on DDD? (choose one)
+- How do you assess yourself on DDD? (choose one)
   - ( ) Never used
   - ( ) I'm familiar with the concepts
   - ( ) I'm familiar
   - ( ) Practitioner
   - ( ) Expert.
 Used in several scenarios, failed and learned from the mistakes, and being able to teach others.

-How do you assess yourself on Strategic Design of DDD? (choose one)
+- How do you assess yourself on Strategic Design of DDD? (choose one)
   - ( ) Never used
   - ( ) I'm familiar with the concepts
   - ( ) I'm familiar
   - ( ) Practitioner
   - ( ) Expert.
 Used in several scenarios, failed and learned from the mistakes, and being able to teach others.

-How do you assess yourself on Tactical Design of DDD? (choose one)
+- How do you assess yourself on Tactical Design of DDD? (choose one)
   - ( ) Never used
   - ( ) I'm familiar with the concepts
   - ( ) I'm familiar
   - ( ) Practitioner
   - ( ) Expert.
 Used in several scenarios, failed and learned from the mistakes, and being able to teach others.

-Which sources have you used to learn about Domain-Driven Design?
+- Which sources have you used to learn about Domain-Driven Design?
 (Multiple choices)
   - [ ] Book: Domain-Driven Design by Erik Evans
   - [ ] Book: Implementing Domain-Driven Design by Vaughn Vernon
   - [ ] Book: Domain-Driven Design Distilled by Vaughn Vernon
   - [ ] Book: Learning Domain-Driven Design: Aligning Software Architecture and Business Strategy by Vladik Khononov
   - [ ] Book: Patterns, Principles, and Practices of Domain-Driven Design by Scott Millett
   - [ ] Book: Strategic Monoliths and Microservices by Vaughn Vernon
   - [ ] Conferences
   - [ ] Blogs and Online Resources
   - [ ] Workshops and Trainings
-- [ ] Others... (open question)
+  - [ ] Others... (open text)

+### General DDD Concepts

+- Which is the most important thing about DDD?
+It's too open in purpose, there's no right and wrong answer.
+(Open Text)

+- What's a Domain Model?
+(Open Text)

+- What's Domain Modelling?
+(Open Text)

+- In which scenario you would use DDD?
+(Open Text)

+- In which scenario you would NOT use DDD?
+(Open Text)

+- When do you know what you're doing DDD wrong?
+(Open Text)

+- DDD helps you in (Multiple choices)
+  - [ ] Manage Business Complexity
+  - [ ] Mange Technical Complexity
+  - [ ] Define good Microservices
+  - [ ] Have good Architecture because of Tactical Patterns
+  - [ ] Other...
+(Open text)

+- What's a Big Ball of Mud?
+(Open text)

+### Strategic Design

+- Which Strategic Patterns are you familiar with?
+(Multiple choices)
+  - [ ] Bounded Contexts
+  - [ ] Ubiquitous Language
+  - [ ] Core Domain and Sub Domains
+  - [ ] Context Mapping
+  - [ ] Other...
+(Open text)

+- Which of those Patterns are used for the Problem Space?
+(Multiple choices)
+  - [ ] Bounded Contexts
+  - [ ] Ubiquitous Language
+  - [ ] Core Domain and Sub Domains
+  - [ ] Context Mapping
+  - [ ] Microservices
+  - [ ] Other...
+(Open text)

+- Which of those Patterns are used for the Solution Space?
+(Multiple choices)
+  - [ ] Bounded Contexts
+  - [ ] Ubiquitous Language
+  - [ ] Core Domain and Sub Domains
+  - [ ] Context Mapping
+  - [ ] Microservices
+  - [ ] Other...
+(Open text)

+- How do you identify a Bounded Context?
+(Open text)

+- How do you know what's Core Domain?
+(Open text)

+- How do you know what's Supportive Subdomain?
+(Open text)

+- How do you know what's Generic Subdomain?
+(Open text)

+- How do you differentiate between them?
+(Open text)

+- What's Context Mapping used for?
+(Open text)

+- Which kind of Context Mappings do you know?
+(Open text)

+### Domain Modelling with Event Storming

+- Are you familiar with Event Storming?
+(Choose one)
+  - ( ) No
+  - ( ) I read about it
+  - ( ) I participated in few (< 10)
+  - ( ) I participated in several sessions ( >= 10)
+  - ( ) I facilitated several sessions ( assume here you also participated in several )

+- What's needed to run an Event Storming?
+(Open text)

+- What's the main goal of an Event Storming?
+(Open text)

+- How does Event Storming relate with Strategic Design and Tactical Design?
+(Open text)

+### Tactical Design

+- Why Hexagonal Architecture is so popular within DDD?
+(Open text)

+- Which patterns did you use?
+(Multiple choices)
+  - [ ] Domain Service
+  - [ ] Domain Event
+  - [ ] Aggregate
+  - [ ] Repository
+  - [ ] Entity
+  - [ ] Value Object
+  - [ ] CQRS
+  - [ ] Event Sourcing
+  - [ ] Other...
+(Open text)

+- What is a Domain Service?
+(Open text)

+- What is a Domain Event?
+(Open text)

+- What is an Aggregate?
+(Open text)

+- What is a Repository?
+(Open text)

+- What is an Entity?
+(Open text)

+- What is a Value Object?
+(Open text)

+- What is CQRS?
+(Open text)

+- What is Event Sourcing?
+(Open text)

+### Digging into Tactical Patterns

+- Why Why Repository over Active Record Pattern?
+(Open text)

+- Which is the difference between Entity and Value Object?
+(Open text)

+- Which is the difference between Aggregate and Entity?
+(Open text)

+- When would you use an Aggregate?
+(Open text)

+- How Aggregate relates to 2 Phase-Commit?
+(Open text)

+### Your experience with DDD

+- Where did you find people struggle the most with DDD?
+(Open text)

+- Which is your biggest challenge when doing DDD?
+(Open text)

+- What's the thing that you found that people is mistaken about DDD?
+(Open text)

+- How would you address a Big Ball of Mud?
+(Open text)

 ## Contributors